 The University does not have access to the British Newspaper Archive site as described above.
 The British Newspaper Archive site is only available to individually subscribed users and public libraries.
 University libraries cannot purchase or subscribe to this particular resource.

 University libraries can purchase access to the British Library Newspapers Parts I-V from Gale Cengage.
-These collections are specifically for the Higher Education Institute (HEI) market and cover much of the same material as in the British Newspaper Archive but (again) they do not include all of the titles from the British Newspaper Archive.
+These collections are specifically for the Higher Education Institutions (HEI) market and cover much of the same material as in the British Newspaper Archive BUT they do not include all of the titles from the British Newspaper Archive.
 Gale have excluded titles with short runs or significant gaps and there may also be differences in coverage where the same titles are available.

 So what do we have access to at the University of Edinburgh?

-Through Gale we also have access to some other newspaper collections (17th-18th Century Burney Collection Newspapers and 19th Century UK Periodicals) and individual titles (Times Digital Archive and Times Literary Supplement Historical Archive).
-These, along with British Library Newspapers Parts I-IV, can be cross-searched or searched individually via NewsVault or Gale Primary Sources (Artemis).
+Through Gale we also have access to some other newspaper collections (17th-18th Century Burney Collection Newspapers and 19th Century UK Periodicals) and individual titles (Times Digital Archive, Daily Mail Historical Archive, Illustrated London News Archive, The Listener Archive, Times Literary Supplement Historical Archive and Economist Historical Archive).
+These, along with British Library Newspapers Parts I-V, can be cross-searched or searched individually via NewsVault or Gale Primary Sources.

 Note that British Library Newspapers and/or NewsVault are often referred to as the British Newspaper Archive – just to confuse things!